 <!-- Mule 4 configuration -->

-While MuleSoft has a few ways to implement a solution for securing sensitive application properties, there are other products that are much more suited to manage this data properly.
+While MuleSoft has a few ways to implement a solution for securing sensitive application properties, other products are much more suited to manage this data properly.
 By implementing custom modules that connect to third-party products like EPV and Key Vault, companies can manage application data securely and effectively.
+We found this was the best way for securing application data for mule applications